mehulagg/gitlab_test/doc/development/sidekiq_debugging.md

 ## GDK / development setup

-When running GitLab locally with the GDK, Sidekiq will run by default as a single process with 10 worker threads.
+When running GitLab locally e.g. with the GDK, Sidekiq will run by default as a single process with 10 worker threads.
 We can see this when running `gdk start redis rails-background-jobs` to bring up redis and Sidekiq (assuming `runit` is used for process management) and running `pstree -atp`:

 ```
 ...